 This reminds me of another conversation I was having with a smart middle school student who was experiencing severe worry when people around her were sad.
 Her caring intentions were obvious and admirable.
 She has a beautiful heart.
 Since, her desire to help the sad person was so important, the conversation began with us exploring the ways the worry might be affecting her potential to help.
 We noticed that it in fact limited her from doing just this.

 For example, worry is like putting negative energy towards a person.
 Why would we want to do that?
 Worry can make someone feel judged and guilty, as if “My sadness is not OK” or “It’s not worth bothering others.”
-An alternative is sending the person “light and love” like Richard from Texas says to do in Eat, Love, Pray.
+An alternative is sending the person “light and love”.
+Like Richard from Texas says to do in Eat, Love, Pray.
 This is like believing in their goodness, knowing the sadness is OK and being confident that they can get through it.
 It is full acceptance without judgment.

-She and I both thought of it from the sad person’s perspective: It seemed like receiving worry could bring us down and receiving love and belief in our goodness would lift us up.
-We then looked at what stress the worry was bringing into her life and I wondered what it would be like for her to love someone instead of worrying about them.
+She and I both thought of it from the sad person’s perspective.
+It seemed like receiving worry could bring us down and receiving love and belief in our goodness would lift us up.
+We then looked at what stress the worry was bringing into her life.
+And, I wondered what it would be like for her to love someone instead of worrying about them.

 My young friend could immediately answer that this would make her feel much better: A win-win situation.
 But let’s not limit it there, since it could even spread beyond us and those we help, like the ripple effect.
 Win, win, win, win, win, win, win, ad infinitum.

 Worry is the opposite of being in the present moment, being conscious, being in love.
-Worry separates us from our skills and knowledges so that we feel disconnected with ourselves.
+It separates us from our skills and knowledge so that we feel disconnected with ourselves.
 Worry has our ‘game pieces’ all over the house, hidden under the furniture, so we cannot find them.
 Then, we end up having to deal with Trouble without a full deck.
 If we are present, aware and loving, it takes seconds to put the piece back in the box.
 We can stay in the flow and never miss the bus.

 Jodi Aman / /